LIFEHUBBER

 Why readers may notice it

 TIPS matters because strong vision-language encoders still shape many downstream multimodal systems.
-A series positioned around spatial awareness gives readers another reference point beyond the more familiar general image-text families.
+A series centered on spatial awareness gives readers another angle beyond the more familiar general image-text families.

 Reporting note